swlaschin/fsharpforfunandprofit.com/_posts/2020-12-22-dependencies-3.md

 You can understand this as: a Reader contains a function that takes some environment `'env` as the input, and returns a value `'a`

-If we change our original code to wrap the returned function in the `Reader` type, then our new implementation looks like this:
+If we tweak our code to wrap the returned function in the `Reader` type, then our new implementation looks like this:

 ```fsharp